 print(f"Error: {response.status_code} - {response.text}")

-With Sorsa API, a single request returns up to 20 tweets with all engagement metrics and the author's full profile:
+With a single call to a timeline endpoint, you get up to 20 tweets with all engagement metrics and the author's full profile.
+The Sorsa quickstart covers setup; the request itself is one POST:

 import requests